 Chewy Chocolate Brownies

 Just so you know, ‘Chewy’ isn’t short for ‘Chewbacca’ in this recipe.
-You won’t end up with massive, hairy brownies.
-Mind you, I’d love to see a giant brownie in the shape of Chewbacca, so if anyone fancies giving it a go, do report back.
+Mind you, I’d love to see a giant chocolate brownie in the shape of Chewbacca, so if anyone fancies giving it a go, do report back.

 I’ve got a confession to make.
 It’s about chocolate, and the fact that I don’t really like most of it.
 There’s obviously some genetic mishap going on because I’ve never met anyone who doesn’t like chocolate, but there you go.
 I do enjoy a Terry’s Dark Chocolate Orange in my Christmas stocking (but eaten from the fridge or even the freezer, never at room temperature) and I make these brownies and a fancy chocolate and Amaretto torte thing (recipe coming soon) when we have people over for dinner but that’s it.
 In a restaurant I’d never choose a chocolate-based dessert and the idea of eating, say, chocolate fondant with salted caramel on top actually makes me want to barf through my eyeballs.
 Sticky toffee pudding?
 Stick it up your bum, no thanks.
-These brownies, however, are an exception, and that’s why I’m sharing my recipe with you having kept it to myself for years.
-I prefer to use dark chocolate chips for these, but you can use whatever you want – dark, milk or even white chocolate chips.
-Obviously the lighter the chocolate the sweeter they will be.
+These chewy chocolate brownies, however, are an exception, and that’s why I’m sharing my recipe with you having kept it to myself for years.
+I prefer to use dark chocolate chips for these.
+Obviously the lighter the chocolate the sweeter they will be, so if you have a real sweet tooth, opt for milk or even white chocolate drops.
 They turn out lovely and gooey in the middle and if you get to eat the ones at the side of the tin – mmm, cake sides – you’ll get a bit of crunch thrown in.
 Now, this recipe might seem a bit long on the ingredients front, and it’s true, there are much simpler recipes out there but this is my tried-and-tested winner.
 It actually came about because I ran out of butter and had to substitute it for sunflower oil, and also because I ran out of flour (I really don’t know why I bother) and had some ground almonds in the cupboard.
 I’m going to do another pared-down version soon so if they work out, I’ll post that recipe for you, too.
 OK, here goes:

 1 teaspoon vanilla extract